-From the inception of the Extended COVID Learning Plan developed for the 2020-2021 school year, staff, parents and community members have been given opportunities to voice their opinions, provide perspectives, and offer feedback regarding plans for pandemic learning.
-APS continues to utilize Board of Education meetings as a conduit to the general public, but also provided other opportunities for stakeholders to share input.
+From the inception of the Extended COVID Learning Plan, staff, parents and community members have been given opportunities to voice their opinions, provide perspectives, and offer feedback regarding plans for pandemic learning.
+APS continues to utilize Board of Education meetings as a conduit to the general public, but also provided other opportunities for stakeholders to share input, including during informal conversation sessions once a month with the superintendent.

 Before an LEA Plan of Use was developed for the expenditures of ESSER III funds, input was solicited in a couple of different venues.
 A survey was sent out to community members for their input regarding how the funds should be allocated.
-One-thousand and fifty-three responses were received asking the community to prioritize funding around student learning and COVID-19 recovery.
+One-thousand and fifty three responses were received asking the community to prioritize funding around student learning and COVID-19 recovery.
 Through the regular district improvement process more stakeholder input was gathered to help make decisions around spending.
 The superintendent also held monthly parent information meetings to engage parents in conversations around how these funds might be used.